Higher Order Rigidity and Energy: Introduction

 \subsection{Acknowledgments}

 We thank Dylan Thurston for helpful conversations and suggestions.
+We thank Georg Nawratil for pointing out the difference between trying to define rigidity orders vs. flexibility orders.
 This material is based upon work supported by the National Science Foundation (NSF) under Grant No. DMS-1929284 while the authors were in residence at the Institute for Computational and Experimental Research in Mathematics (ICERM) in Providence, RI, during the semester program ``Geometry of Materials, Packings and Rigid Frameworks.''
 M.H.C. acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2023-04449 / Cette recherche a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG).
+L.S.T. was partially supported by UKRI by the EPSRC Small Grants Scheme number UKRI1112.